Kampi/OneWire-Adapter/README.md

 ## About

-Small extension for a USART interface to use it as a 1-Wire interface.
+Small extension for an USART interface to use it as a 1-Wire interface.

 ![Overview](docs/img/Overview_Small.png)